mEyob/ds-challenge/README.md

 (45294, 35)
 ```

+The distribution is heavily right-skewed and difficult to illustrate using histograms or box plots.

-If we cut-off the maximum price at $100,000, we'll get the following price distribution
+If we cut-off the maximum price at $100,000 (~92 percentile), prices will have the following distribution

 ```python
 expensive_items = df["Total Price Numeric"] > 1e5 # Roughly 92 percentile